cms-opendata-workshop/2022-08-01-cms-open-data-workshop/README.md

 ```shell
 make serve
 ```
-and go to <http://127.0.0.0:4000> (or to whatever address the execution of the last command points you to) to preview your site.
+and point your browser to `http://127.0.0.0:4000` (or to whatever address the execution of the last command points you to) to preview your site.

 Before pushing your changes to your repository, we recommend that you also check for any potential issues with your site by running: